JonasHiltl/openchangelog/CONTRIBUTING.md

 ## Project structure
 Openchangelog is divided into **three** separate packages.
-- The Openchangelog server is located in the repository root, it's entry point is the `cmd/server.go` file.
+- The Openchangelog server is located in the repo root, it's entry point is the `cmd/server.go` file.
 It's the HTTP server that loads the changelog from a config or `sqlite` db and also loads it's articles through a `source` (GitHub or local).
 Then it parses the markdown files and responds to the user with the rendered HTML changelog.
 - The **apitypes** package holds all models that are returned from the api.
 These are shared between the `go` api client and the Openchangelog server.
 - The **api** package is the `go` api client which can be used to interact with the Openchangelog API (mostly needed in multi-tenancy setup).